-ArrowStream’s customers have been able to gain faster and better control of inventory issues with their distributors and suppliers by having a supply chain technology partner in place.
+ArrowStream customers have been able to gain faster and better control of inventory issues with their distributors and suppliers by having a supply chain technology partner in place.
 Inventory alerts and robust reporting gives ArrowStream customers easy access to more accurate supply chain inventory data in a fraction of the time it would take to do manually.

 Jeremy Lyle, VP of Supply Chain, and Mitch Plesha, Sr. Director of Distribution at Raising Cane’s, a QSR specializing in chicken fingers with over 500 locations, leveraged ArrowStream’s custom reporting and dashboard data, allowing them the agility to pivot quickly and react to the changing environment.
-Product needs shifted as they were closing stores and only operating drive-thru and takeout at locations that remained open.
+Product needs shifted as they closed stores and only operated drive-thru and takeout at locations that remained open.
 For instance, having toilet paper on-hand for dine-in customers became less of a priority, whereas a projected 30% increase in to-go packaging and cleaning supplies became the primary focus.

 In order to keep up with changing inventory needs and work with their distributors on projecting demand, they instituted a daily call with their distribution center (DC) partners to review ArrowStream’s reporting and inventory level data across multiple at-risk items.